TaxFoundation/international-tax-competitiveness-index/README.md

 The method used to construct the _Index_ relies heavily on normalizing variables using z-scores, scaled around zero.
 To test whether this method significantly alters the final score, we also calculated the _Index_ by normalizing variables on a scale of 0 to 10.
 Though the final results are not perfectly identical, the correlation between the final score developed using z-scores and the alternative normalization method is 0.98 for the 2020 scores.

 ## Explanation of Data
 A more thorough description of these data and how the Tax Foundation uses them is contained within the [*International Tax Competitiveness Index*](https://taxfoundation.org/publications/international-tax-competitiveness-index/).
 When possible, the data is from the current year as of July (e.g., 2020 data for the _2020 Index_).
-If current data was not available, there is a time lag, as noted after each variable description.
+If current data were not available, there is a time lag, as noted after each variable description.

 | Name | Description |